Water supply and sanitation in India: Jamshedpur Utilities and Services Company

 The Jamshedpur Utilities and Services Company (JUSCO) provides water and sanitation services in Jamshedpur.
 Until 2004 a division of Tata Steel provided water to the city's residents.
 However, service quality was poor with intermittent supply, high water losses and no metering.
 To improve this situation and to establish good practices that could be replicated in other Indian cities, JUSCO was set up as a wholly owned subsidiary of Tata Steel in 2004.

 Efficiency and service quality improved substantially over the following years.
 The level on non-revenue water decreased from an estimated 36% in 2005 to 10% in 2009; one quarter of residents received continuous water supply (although the average supply remained at only 7 hours per day) in 2009; the share of metered connections increased from 2% in 2007 to 26% in 2009; the number of customers increased; and the company recovered its operating costs plus a portion of capital costs.
 Identifying and legalising illegal connections was an important element in the reduction of non-revenue water.
 The utility prides itself today of the good drinking water quality provided and encourages its customers to drink from the tap.
 The utility also operates a wastewater treatment plant that meets discharge standards.
-The private utility pays salaries that are higher than civil service salaries and conducts extensive training programs for its staff.
+The private utility pays salaries that are higher than civil service salaries and conducts extensive training programmes for its staff.
 It has also installed a modern system to track and resolve customer complaints.
 Furthermore, it conducts independent annual customer satisfaction surveys.
 Together with Ranhill Malaysia it won a 25-year concession contract for providing the water supply in Haldia City, West Bengal.